-- Reduce the heat to medium and oil to the pot.
-Once the oil is hot, add onion and sauté 5 minutes until golden.
-Add garlic powder and beer, scraping the bottom of the pan with a wooden spoon to loosen any stuck bits of meat or onions.
+- Add the beer and bay leaf, scraping the bottom of the pan with a wooden spoon to loosen any stuck bits of meat or onions.

 - Add beans, hot peppers, apples, and tomato paste.
 Simmer, covered, over low heat for 1-2 hours.

 - Fifteen minutes before serving, add red pepper and vinegar to the chili.
 Stir to mix and simmer for an additional 15 minutes.